jplane/DurableStateMachines/README.md

 ## Goals

-StateChartsDotNet aims to provide a full-featured statechart implementation for the .NET Core runtime, enabling SCDN to run nicely on Windows, Mac, Linux, and all your favorite clouds.
-Included in the repo are both an ASP.NET Core Web API [host](./WebHost) and an Azure Functions [host](./FunctionHost) implemented as a [custom handler](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers).
+StateChartsDotNet aims to provide a full-featured statechart implementation for [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/).

 Some specific design and implementation choices:

-- An [abstraction](./Common/Model) for describing statecharts that allows for [multiple](./Metadata.Xml) [implementations](./Metadata.Fluent) _(perhaps you've got another one in mind?)_
+- An [abstraction](./Common/Model) for describing statechart definitions and an initial [JSON](./Metadata.Json) implementation

-- Run in-memory for fastest execution, or opt into durable storage of engine execution state for resilience in the face of failures

 - Abstractions for both [pull](./Common/Model/Execution/IQueryMetadata.cs)- and [push](./Common/Model/Execution/ISendMessageMetadata.cs)-based communication with external systems; talk to all your favorite native cloud services from within your statechart!